IEC is a program designed to allow youth the opportunity to work in Canada for temporary periods.

-Citizens of countries with a bilateral Youth Mobility Arrangement with Canada who are between 18 and 35 years old may be eligible for IEC work permits.
+Citizens of countries with a bilateral Youth Mobility Arrangement with Canada who are between the ages of 18 and 35 may be eligible for IEC work permits.

 Participants in this program can receive an open work permit, valid for one to two years.
 Open work permits allow participants to work anywhere in Canada for almost any Canadian employer.
 Nationals of some countries may be allowed to stay in Canada for more or less than one year.